 Over the past 6 years we’ve seen technology change our lives.
 I’m probably an unusually early adopter of a lot of technologies because I work in the field, but I wonder how other people have found technology helping them in a medical aspect.

 At home, I’ve used the Internet to learn – googling unknown terms, reading blogs with ECG challenges, learning about the body’s processes and how we affect those.
 I’ve researched specific conditions or drugs that I’ve come across and am unfamiliar with.
-I’ve witnessed discussions on blogs and on twitter that have made me think about my treatment, my handling of patients as well as conditions that I come across.
+I’ve witnessed discussions on blogs and on twitter that have made me think about my air conditioners that you can move, my handling of patients as well as conditions that I come across.

 Out in the field, I’ve used my Blackberry to great effect: